 5) recommendations for strengthening enforcement actions in response to violations of the act.

 The agency's report to Congress on PBM formulary design or placement practices would have been due within a year of the proposed law’s passage.
 It would have included information on whether PBMs use formulary design or placement to boost gross revenue without also enhancing patient access or lowering patient costs, as well as whether such PBM activities violated section 5(a) of the Federal Trade Commission Act (45 U.S.C.
 45(a)).
 Employees in the healthcare sector who report violations of the act or take part in administrative, judicial, or investigative processes to enforce its provisions would not be fired, demoted, suspended, reprimanded, or subject to any other type of punishment under the proposed legislation.
-The proposed legislation would have also forbade companies from requiring employees to sign pre-dispute arbitration agreements in exchange for employment to make them give up their right to whistleblower protections under the act.
+The proposed legislation would have also forbidden companies from requiring employees to sign pre-dispute arbitration agreements in exchange for employment to make them give up their right to whistleblower protections under the act.
 The FTC and state attorneys general would have been given permission to carry out the proposed legislation's enforcement measures.
 Additionally, under the proposed law, offenders would have been exposed to civil penalties of up to $1 million in addition to the penalties provided under the Federal Trade Commission Act (15 U.S.C.
 41 et seq.).
 The bill was adopted and forwarded to the full Senate by the Senate Committee on Commerce, Science, and Transportation on June 22, 2022.
 The bill was never voted out of committee.

 Additionally, the act would have incentivized fair and transparent PBM practices by providing exceptions to liability for PBMs that pass along 100 percent of rebates to health plans or payors and fully disclose prescription drug rebates, costs, prices, reimbursements, fees, and other information to healthcare plans, payors, pharmacies, and federal agencies.